 Private Press Collection

-In addition there are smaller numbers of publications from the Daniel, Dun Emer/Cuala, Eragny, Golden Cockerel, Gregynog, Nonesuch (including the Nonesuch Dickens), Shakespeare Head and Vale Presses, and a selection of works from contemporary presses such as the Fleece Press, Gwasg Gregynog, the Incline Press of Oldham, the Rampant Lions Press, the Stanbrook Abbey Press and the Whittington Press.
+In addition there are smaller numbers of publications from the Daniel, Dun Emer/Cuala, Eragny, Golden Cockerel, Gregynog, Nonesuch (including the Nonesuch Dickens), Shakespeare Head and Vale Presses, and a selection of works from contemporary presses such as the Fleece Press, Gwasg Gregynog, the Rampant Lions Press, the Stanbrook Abbey Press and the Whittington Press.
+The Incline Press, based locally in Oldham, is particularly well represented.